You have probably seen the question in every Japan travel forum: “Do I need an English guide for Hakone?”

 Can I visit Hakone without speaking Japanese?

 Yes.
-Most travellers can manage Hakone without speaking Japanese, especially if they stick to the main sightseeing areas and use maps, bilingual signs, and a translation app when needed.
+Most travellers manage Hakone without speaking Japanese, especially if they stick to the main sightseeing areas and use maps, bilingual signs, and a translation app when needed.

 Can I see both Mt Fuji and Hakone in one day without a guide?